Discover more from Your House Machine

 Thanks to Japanese engineering, cleaning up kid toy mess is a breeze.

 Your House Machine takes a new approach to home organization and life.
 I’m a left-brained systems thinker, and I like applying engineering principles to the daily work of running my home.
-If this sounds interesting I’d love if you would subscribe for weekly(ish) emails about organizing home life.

 This post is about managing a kids play space, but it would apply just as well to a home office, studio, or workshop as well.